oscarso2000/TetrisDeepLearningAI/README.md

 ## Installation

 ```
-# we suggest to work in a new environment before installing
+# We suggest to work in a new environment before installing

 # packages
 pip install -r /path/to/requirements.txt